 - Stacey Abbott (vampires in film and TV)

 - Sam George (the literary vampire)

 - Bill Hughes (the genre of paranormal romance)

 - Ivan Phillips (undead interfaces)

 The Open Graves book, though of wider interest, serves as a reader for the MA module, ‘Reading the Vampire: Science, Sexuality and Alterity in Modern Culture’ which Sam has pioneered at the University of Hertfordshire and which is an integral part of the Project.
 You can view the course schedule for the introductory module here.
-For enquiries, please contact Dr Sam George directly on email@example.com.
+For enquiries, please contact Prof. Sam George directly on email@example.com.